solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 ### Resource health

 It is essential to know if the PostgreSQL service has experienced a downtime and the related details.
 Resource health can assist with this information.
-If you need additional assistance, a helpful contact support link available.
+If additional assistance is needed, a contact support link is available.

 ![This image shows Azure Resource Health.](media/resource-health-example.png "Azure Resource Health")